Eye Exams 101

 Your eye pressure.
 This test, called tonometry, measures the pressure within your eye (intraocular eye pressure, or IOP).
 Elevated IOP is a sign of glaucoma.
 The test will involve gently applying a pressure-sensitive tip near or against your eye.
 We will use numbing drops for this test for your comfort.

 The front part of your eye.
-A type of microscope called a slit lamp is used to illuminate the front part of the eye, including the eyelids, cornea, iris and lens.
+A type of microscope called a slit lamp is used to illuminate the front part of the eye, including the eyelids, cornea, iris, and lens.
 This can reveal whether you are developing cataracts or have any scars or scratches on your cornea.

 Your retina and optic nerve.
-Dr. Kostick’s staff will put drops in your eye to dilate, or widen, your eye.
-This will allow Dr. Kostick to thoroughly examine your retina and optic nerve, located at the back of your eye, for signs of damage from disease.
+Dr. Kostick’s staff will put drops in your eye to dilate or widen, your eye.
+This will allow Dr. Kostick to thoroughly examine your retina and optic nerve, located at the back of your eye, for signs of damage from the disease.
 Your eyes might be temporarily sensitive to light for a few hours after they are dilated.
 You may want to have a driver with you and bring dark sunglasses when outside.

-Dr. Kostick may suggest additional testing to further examine your eye using specialized imaging techniques such as OCT, topography or fundus photos.
-These tests can be crucial in diagnosing a disease in its early stages and allow Dr. Kostick to detect abnormalities in the back of the eye, on the eye's surface or inside the eye.
+Dr. Kostick may suggest additional testing to further examine your eye using specialized imaging techniques such as OCT, topography, or fundus photos.
+These tests can be crucial in diagnosing a disease in its early stages and allow Dr. Kostick to detect abnormalities in the back of the eye, on the eye’s surface, or inside the eye.